Enos Mills

 Enos Abijah Mills (April 22, 1870 – September 21, 1922) was an American naturalist, author and homesteader.
 He was the main figure behind the creation of Rocky Mountain National Park.

-He traveled throughout the Rocky Mountains for years, communing with animals rather than killing them for food or safety.
+He traveled throughout the Rocky Mountains for years, believing he could commune with animals rather than killing them for food or safety.
 He operated the Longs Peak House as a summer place of respite for writers, publicists, and other intelligentsia.
 It was considered the Roycroft of the Rocky Mountains.
 Mills was appointed government lecturer by President Theodore Roosevelt.

 Enos Mills was inducted into the Colorado Business Hall of Fame by Junior Achievement and the Rocky Mountain and the Denver Metro Chamber of Commerce in 2016.

 Early life

 Mills was born on a farm in Linn County, Kansas, about 20 mile from Fort Scott, Kansas.
 (Note: From his family's residences from 1865 to 1885, Mills was very likely born in Linn County, Kansas.
 The 1865 state census states that Enos and Ann Mills and their children lived in Potosi, Linn County (near Pleasanton).
 His obituary, published by the Fort Scott newspaper, stated that he was born in Pleasanton, Linn County, Kansas, near the later site of the Mine Creek Battlefield of the Civil War.
 When Enos was one-month-old and ten years later, he and his parents lived in Sheridan in Linn, Kansas.)
 (Note: Frances Wayne of the Denver Post states that he was born in Kansas City, Kansas.
 Mills left for Colorado from Kansas City, having walked there from his parents' house.)
 Before his birth, his parents, Enos Mills Sr. and Ann Lamb Mills, left Indiana for the Gold Rush in Colorado.
 The Mills were unsuccessful gold miners, but they later shared their stories of adventure in Colorado with their children.
 The Mills settled in Kansas before Enos Mills was born.
 Mills was a frail child, due to stomach problems or tuberculosis, and disappointed his father due to his inability to keep up with the hard labor on the farm.
 Physicians had a hard time diagnosing Mills illness and when he was age 13, his parents were told he had just 6 months to live.
 Mills learned how to read, but had a rudimentary education.

 Mills had ten brothers and sisters, who are listed in order of birth: Augustus, Elkhanah, Mary, Naomi Victoria, Ruth, Sarah, Ellen, Sabina Isabelle (Belle), Horace, and Enoch Joe.